 Valencia – Negros Oriental

 Valencia is a municipality in the province of Negros Oriental, located 9 kilometers or 5.6 miles west and uphill of the provincial capital Dumaguete City.
 The municipality has 31,477 inhabitants, according to the national census data from the year 2010.
 In the year 2007 Valencia was voted as “the greenest and cleanest” town of the Negros Oriental Province.
 The municipality has as patron saint, Our Lady of the Abandoned, with a town fiesta commemorating her feast day celebrated every year on October 12.
-The municipality of Valencia is divided in 24 barangays.
+The municipality is divided in 24 barangays.
 In Valencia the Cebuano dialect is commonly spoken but English is also widely used.

 Brief History of Valencia

-The former name of Valencia was originally Ermita, meaning “a secluded place”.
+The former name of the municipality was originally Ermita, meaning “a secluded place”.
 The town got that name due to its being a refuge from the assaults of the marauding Muslim pirates.
 In the year 1856, the Spanish colonizers renamed Ermita to Nueva Valencia, in honor of its parish priest from Valencia, a region in Spain.
-In the year 1920 Nueva Valencia was renamed Luzuriaga in honor of Don Carlos Luzuriaga, a delegate from Negros island to the Philippine Legislature.
-The town was finally renamed Valencia in the year 1948.
+In the year 1920 it was renamed Luzuriaga in honor of Don Carlos Luzuriaga, a delegate from Negros island to the Philippine Legislature.
+The town was finally renamed to it name in the year 1948.

 The municipality occupies an area of 14,749 hectares, 65% mountainous with elevations averaging in a range from 200 to 500 meters, and 35% of the surface area classified as plains.
 The top of Mount Talinis is located along the municipal southern boundary and stands at an elevation of 1,903 meters or 6,243 feet.
 Valencia has a cooler climate than the average of the other Filipino municipalities, because of its higher elevation.
 The region around the municipality is also the most important watershed area of Negros Oriental, providing abundant drinking water not only to Valencia but also to its neighboring municipalities.